-POP3 and IMAP are 2 different methods used to access mail from a 3rd party email client or software.
+POP3 and IMAP are 2 different methods used to access mail from a third-party email client or software.
 Each method downloads email data from AOL to your device or software, however, they differ in where the emails are stored.

 Review the differences and choose the protocol that's right for your needs.
 Whether you decide on POP3 or IMAP to access your mail, you'll need to configure the email client with AOL settings.